Knightmare (TV series): YouTube

 In August 2013, a one-off special edition of Knightmare was produced for YouTube's "Geek Week" event, directed and produced by Tim Child and featuring three original cast members – Hugo Myatt (Treguard), Mark Knight (Lord Fear) and Cliff Barry (Lissard), plus Knightmare VR actor Nick Collett and actresses Isy Suttie and Jessie Cave playing new roles.
-The team of dungeoneers were YouTube content creators Dan Howell, Phil Lester, Emma Blackery and Stuart Ashen.
+The team of dungeoneers were YouTube content creators Daniel Howell, Phil Lester, Emma Blackery and Stuart Ashen.
 Filming took place in Norwich at the original Anglia television studios.

 Knightmare Live

 A theatrical version of Knightmare was performed at the Edinburgh Festival Fringe from 23 July to 15 August 2013.
 It opened to rave reviews and was performed in London in 2013 and 2016.
-The show is produced by Objective Talent Management and stars Paul Flannery, Tom Bell and Amee Smith.
+The show is produced by Objective Talent Management and stars Paul Flannery, Tom Bell and Amee Smith.Fetch me Pat Sharp!
+Forget Crystal Maze – nostalgic millennials need Fun House.
+The Guardian.
+5 April 2016.

 Convention

-In March 2014, a group comprising the cast and crew of Knightmare and the website knightmare.com launched a successful crowd funding campaign to raise money to run a Knightmare convention in the studios in Norwich where Knightmare was filmed.
-The convention took place at EPIC Studios in Norwich (where the original series was filmed) on 9–11 May 2014.
+In March 2014, a group comprising the cast and crew of Knightmare and the website knightmare.com launched a successful crowdfunding campaign to raise money to run a Knightmare convention in the studios in Norwich where Knightmare was originally filmed.
+The convention took place at EPIC Studios in Norwich on 9–11 May 2014.

 The convention allowed visitors to play a room of the Knightmare dungeon using the same technology used in the show, as well as to meet with some of the original cast.
 A copy of the American pilot Lord of the Game was also shown with an introduction by Tim Child.